 small-scale power consumption.

-As part of a new partnership, the Garden will use green energy from Georgia Power for the holiday exhibition.
+As part of a* D E M O *rship, the Garden will use green energy from Georgia Power for the holiday exhibition.

 To ignite this winter wonderland, energy produced from renewable resources will be added to the power grid in